makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ## Method 4: Local Storage

-[This method was detected](https://stackoverflow.com/a/12821418) in Safari prior to version 11.
+[This method was detected](https://stackoverflow.com/a/12821418) in Safari before version 11.
 In Incognito or Private mode, Safari disabled the local storage.

 You can test this by creating a script with the following code: